Abhish-akp/Green-Screen-Remover./README.md

+# Green Screen Remover
---> This is simple video processing project using chroma-key which allow us to change green screen in the video to any background screen of your choice.
+1. This is simple video processing project using chroma-key which allow us to change green screen.

---> Used HTML,CSS and JavaScript.
+2. This project change green background any background you want.